 ”Drastic things started to happen: the sale of their condo, the purging of belongings, and then the young couple headed out on the open road in an RV for what was supposed to be a year.
 They loved it, it was freedom.
 They soon built a tiny, self-sustaining home reminiscent of a rustic cabin in the woods only it was on wheels.
 This rogue way of life became a permanent thing.

 The lifestyle transition had a “learning curve”; getting used to working around the rhythms of the earth and using power when the sun was shining or wind was blowing.
 “When the battery runs out, well that means it is time to read a book or go to bed, it is a more natural way of living, your body kinda gets in rhythm with the sun more.
-2” They learned the new rhythms of being aware of battery levels that stored the energy for when the energy sources were not producing; realigning time with the cyclical cycle of the earth.3
+2” They learned the new rhythms of being aware of battery levels that stored the energy for when the energy sources were not producing; realigning time with the cyclical cycle of the earth.
+Their tiny home even featured energy-efficient gable-end windows to enhance natural light and ventilation, similar to those found at https://gable-end-windows.co.uk/near-me/west-midlands/.3

 “As you get older, you kind of go back to where your roots are, and our roots are in the country.”
 Waking up to birds singing in sunny South Carolina, the Kerr’s have set up a homestead on some family property.
 The work is definitely harder work but it is much more rewarding.
 “A lot of jobs I’ve had, you work really hard on a powerpoint or a document you create for your boss and they look at it for maybe 5 minutes and then all that effort is done.
 Now, I plant rows of carrots and when that’s done, we actually have carrots we can eat or sell.”
 Success had to be redefined from the traditional sense, “our definition of success is being able to be financially free and be the product of our labor.”

 By choosing a tiny house lifestyle, Tom and Diana have been able to blend a natural way of living with the technological advancements of the present and of the future.
 They did not disconnect with society, instead, they reconnected in a totally new way; in a way that is in touch with the earth and working towards making that possible for others who feel the allure of this type of lifestyle.
 They created a business, Carolina Sustainable Structures, around sustainable living by making tiny house kits and selling them with a larger concept in mind: “not just to sell these homes, but to help educate people on alternative ways of living.”
-It is their work in making the world a better place and finding true happiness in a complex and over-cluttered world.
+Their commitment to sustainability extends beyond housing; for instance, they encourage proper maintenance of resources, and for reliable solutions, click here for tank cleaning services.
+In this way, they contribute to making the world a better place and finding true happiness in a complex and over-cluttered world.

 Consumption of goods drives our economy, but at some point, over-consumption can become a problem.
 Tom and Diana transitioned to a minimalist lifestyle offered more meaning in their daily lives.
 They trained their brains from thinking more is better to less is more.
 Living lightly on the land has become a staple of tiny living.